RaghulPrabhakaran/Alpha-Careers-with-Flask/README.md

-# First-Website-with-Flask
+# Alpha-Careers-Website

-building website with Flask Framework : )
+this website is built on Flask with python